nothub/debian-autoinstall/README.md

 ### Requirements

-The following command installs all requirements on a Debian based system:
+The following command installs all requirements to use the tool on a Debian based system:

 ```sh
 sudo apt update